James F. Byrnes: United States Senate and Supreme Court

 I admit I am a New Dealer, and if [the New Deal] takes money from the few who have controlled the country and gives it back to the average man, I am going to Washington to help the President work for the people of South Carolina and the country.

+Byrnes also criticized those who spoke out against the interventionist policies of the Roosevelt Administration by making references to Thomas Jefferson and states’ rights, arguing that Jefferson was a progressive and liberal as well a “champion of the masses.”
+Adding to his point, Byrnes asserted that “if the sage of Monticello were alive today, he would frown upon any effort to use his views of states’ rights to block social and economic reforms so badly needed to improve conditions for those who labor in the factories and toil in the fields.”

 Since the colonial era, South Carolina's politicians had dreamed of an inland waterway system that would not only aid commerce but also control flooding.
 By the 1930s, Byrnes took up the cause for a massive dam-building project, Santee Cooper, that would not only accomplish those tasks but also electrify the entire state with hydroelectric power.
 With South Carolina financially strapped by the Great Depression, Byrnes managed to get the federal government to authorize a loan for the entire project, which was completed and put into operation in February 1942.
 The loan was later paid back to the federal government with full interest and at no cost to South Carolina taxpayers.
 Santee Cooper has continued to be a model for public-owned electrical utilities worldwide.